 This pasta version differs very minutely to the salad version.
 Firstly and foremost, you’ll need some pasta.
 That’s very self explanatory.
 Secondly, I’ve done a bit of tweaking, because I know that bunches and bunches of herbs are not particularly budget friendly.
 Nor are they environmentally friendly, given the plastic sleeve they come in, here in Australia.
 So!
 In this particular version of the salad I’ve used rocket, although you can use whichever greens you like.
 Simply substitute a big handful of rocket for the coriander in the recipe, and voila!
 A herb sauce, with half the herbs.
 Genius.

-This pasta can easily be made vegan, by substituting the honey on the carrots for maple syrup, and adding a vegan cheese, as opposed to haloumi.
-I’m basically waiting on someone to invent a vegan haloumi and I’ll be ready to give up dairy, but that’s another subject for another time.
+This pasta can easily be made vegan, by substituting the honey on the carrots for maple syrup, and adding a vegan cheese, as opposed to halloumi.
+I’m basically waiting on someone to invent a vegan halloumi and I’ll be ready to give up dairy, but that’s another subject for another time.
 To make the salad more FODMAP friendly, you can swap out the honey, as in the vegan option.
-You could experiment with using a spelt spaghetti, or, if you have no need for gluten free spaghetti, simply use the regular sort.
+You could experiment with using a spelt spaghetti, or, if you have no need for gluten free spaghetti, simply use regular.

 FOR THE PASTA:

 400g gluten free spaghetti (only if you need it to be gluten free)